-For 2021, each of our non-executive directors received an annual grant of restricted Ordinary Shares with a value of \$75,000, which vest one-year from the grant date, and an annual cash retainer of \$70,000, paid quarterly, for services as a director.
-The Lead Independent Director received an additional annual cash retainer of \$25,000, the chairs of the Audit Committee and Compensation Committee each received an additional annual cash retainer of \$20,000 and the chair of the Nominating and Governance Committee received an additional annual cash retainer of \$10,000, in each case, paid quarterly.
-As part of the regular review of the annual non-executive director compensation program, the Board approved, with input from its independent outside compensation consultant, the following adjustments for 2022 in order to better align the non-executive directors' compensation with the Company's peers and the market: an increase in the non-executive directors' cash retainer amount from \$70,000 to \$75,000 and an increase in the value of the annual grant of Ordinary Shares from \$75,000 to \$100,000.
-The Board also approved an annual cash retainer of \$10,000 for each member of the Nominating and Governance Committee and an annual cash retainer of \$10,000 for each member of the Audit Committee and an annual cash retainer of \$10,000 for each member of the Audit Committee.
-No changes were made to the compensation of the Lead Independent Director or the chairs of the Board Committees for 2022.
+Each of our non-executive directors receives an annual grant of restricted Ordinary Shares with a value of \$100,000, which vests one-year from the grant date, and an annual cash retainer of \$75,000, paid quarterly, for services as a director.
+The Lead Independent Director receives an additional annual cash retainer of \$25,000, the Chairs of the Audit Committee and Compensation Committee each receive an additional annual cash retainer of \$20,000 and the Chair of the Nominating and Governance Committee receives an additional annual cash retainer of \$10,000, in each case, paid quarterly.
+Each member (other than the Chair) of the Nominating and Governance Committee receives an annual cash retainer of \$7,500 and each member (other than the Chairs) of the Audit Committee and the Compensation Committee receives an annual cash retainer of \$10,000, in each case, paid quarterly.
 Should a non-executive director be elected to the Board during the year, any compensation is prorated based on the first date of service.
 Directors who are our employees or are employees of our subsidiaries will not receive compensation for their services as directors.
-All of our directors are reimbursed for their out-of-pocket expenses incurred in connection with the performance of our
+All of our directors are reimbursed for their out-of-pocket expenses incurred in connection with the performance of our Board duties.

-Board duties.
 To encourage our directors to experience our properties as guests, they receive discounts for personal visits to our resorts.

-The following tables set forth the compensation paid in 2022 and 2021 to our directors for their service to us as directors.
+The following tables set forth the compensation paid in 2023 and 2022 to our directors for their service to us as directors.
 Mr. Wardinski did not and does not receive any compensation for his service as a director.
 The remuneration of our non-executive directors is recorded within operating expenses on the Condensed Statements of Profit or Loss.